Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 6.

-You learn more of the magic typical of Celestials, granting you the following benefits:
+You learn more of the magic typical of Celestials.

 * You learn the bless or bane spell and can cast it at will, without expending a spell slot.
 * You learn lesser restoration and remove curse, each of which you can cast once without expending a spell slot.
 You regain the ability to cast those two spells in this way when you finish a long rest.